 Historical Exception.
 For historical reasons, the name "kilogram" for the SI base unit of mass contains the name "kilo," the SI prefix for 103.
 Thus, because compound prefixes are unacceptable, symbols for decimal multiples and submultiples of the unit of mass are formed by attaching SI prefix symbols to g (gram).
 The names of such multiples and submultiples are formed by attaching SI prefix names to the name "gram."
 Example: 1 mg, NOT 1 μkg (1 microkilogram).

 Spelling.
 It’s important to note that spelling in NIST publications are made in accordance with the United States Government Printing Office Style Manual, which follows American English writing practices found in Webster's Third New International Dictionary.
 For example, the prefix deka is used (American English spelling) but not deca (British English).
-Webster’s Third New International Dictionary provides written pronunciation guidance, which may be supplemented by the online audio pronunciation links available in the Prefix table (above).
+Webster’s pronunciation guidance reflects contemporary American English.

-Pronunciation.
-Guidance is provided to supplement limited information available in SI writing style guidance publications and to aid general public use of the metric system.
-Writing with Metric Units discusses common best practices for effectively using SI practices in written communications and is based on NIST LC LC 1137, Metric Style Guide for the News Media.
+Writing.
+Guidance is provided to aid general public use of the metric system.
+Writing with Metric Units discusses common best practices for effectively using SI practices in written communications and is based on NIST LC 1137, Metric Style Guide for the News Media.

 FAQ: How do I pronounce the prefix giga?
-The classic pronunciation for the scientific term giga is jig'a (soft “g”).
-The hard "g" pronunciation of giga is also frequently heard in common parlance.
-Some Prefix Etymology resources list both soft and hard “g” pronunciations.
-The official language of the BIPM SI Brochure is French, but includes an English translation.
-The common French pronunciation of giga also uses the soft g sound.
+The Merriam-Webster Collegiate Dictionary provides two common pronunciations for the scientific term gigawatt.
+The soft “g” pronunciation is listed first, followed by the hard "g" pronunciation.
+Prefix Etymology resources list both soft and hard “g” pronunciations.
+The official language of the BIPM SI Brochure is French and includes an English translation but provides no pronunciation guidance.